Neck Tension and Jaw Clenching: How Ribcage Position Changes the Whole Loop (and What to Do Next)

 Tongue position influences the palate.
 The palate influences airflow.
 Airflow influences rib mechanics.

-• shallow or chest-dominant breathing
+• Shallow or chest-dominant breathing

-• tight front neck
+• Tight front neck

-• tight scalenes and SCM
+• Tight scalenes and SCM

-• a sense of pressure at the throat or sternum
+• A sense of pressure at the throat or sternum

-• ribs that feel “stuck” and do not expand into the sides and back
+• Ribs that feel stuck and do not expand into the sides and back

 A note on tongue ties (and why this is not a diagnosis)

-The key shift: breathing helps reposition the ribcage (interior expansion)
+The key shift: breathing helps reposition the ribcage

 When the ribs stay collapsed, the breath often shifts upward and the neck becomes a primary helper for breathing.
 That can keep the jaw, throat, and front of the body feeling tight, like the whole system is bracing to stay upright and get air.